ij-plugins/ij-plugins-bundle/ReadMe.md

 ### ImageJ

 For [ImageJ] the IJ-Plugins Bundle is provide as a ZIP file on the [Releases] page.
-To install unzip the bundle the ImageJ plugins folder, it will create a folder named `ij-plugins`, and restart ImageJ.
+The ZIP is specific to your operating system.
+For instance for Windows 10, the name will end with "-win".
+To install unzip the bundle, for instance "ij-plugins_1.0.0-win.zip", in the ImageJ's plugins folder, it will create a folder named `ij-plugins`, and restart ImageJ.

-Note: all individual projects can be installed separately too, see their respective Releases pages.
+_Note_: all individual projects can be installed separately, see their respective Releases pages.
 The bundle is intended to help to install all of them at once and remove mixed dependent JAR collisions.

 ### FIJI